-It’s hard to believe that in 2022, women still face unique financial challenges.
+It’s hard to believe that in this day and age, women still face unique financial challenges.
 Longer life spans, less retirement savings, gender pay gaps, long durations of time spent out of the workforce to manage the home and children are just a few challenges.

 The roles of women in the home and workforce have changed drastically.
 Nearly half of all women are primary breadwinners in their households, and women now outnumber men in the U.S college-educated labor force by 50.7%, according to a Pew Research Center analysis.

 Life events and milestones for women in their personal lives and careers can affect their financial position and should result in solid investment strategy.
 So, no matter your age, career, relationship status, financial planning will give you the confidence to enjoy life, stress less, and tackle challenges head regardless of what life swings at you.

 The Defender spoke with Chelsea Williams, financial representative at Northwestern Mutual in Houston to talk about what women can do to get ahead in their financial planning strategy.

 Defender: It is said that women’s mindset around money differs than the way men think about money.
 How is that?

 Williams: Women have to consider taking off work, if we have children things happen and we want that stability, so we’re thinking of the “what ifs”.
 There are certain actors like planning for retirement, maternity leave, being caretakers of our parents to create that safety net for our families.
 Men don’t have the role of bearing or nursing the children.
 They’re don’t have to make the major decision to be on leave.
 They have more flexibility and options.